ansforge/SAMU-Hub-Sante/hub/infra/rabbitmq/TOPOLOGY_HELM_CHART.md

 values.yaml also contains a 'clusterNamespace' field, which should allow us to deploy a rabbitmq-sandbox and a rabbitmq-staging cluster in the same environment (it could be a good reason to look on how to deploy the Rabbitmq Cluster Operator with helm too, for the same purpose)

+### IMPORTANT NOTE
+By default, the operator automatically and randomly generates credentials for newly created users, unless we reference an existing secret.
+The credentials are read-only, so can not be updated since the user has been created.
+So we need to create a secret first with no password
+(in the same namespace as the object).